Pennsylvania White Collar Crimes: What Is Embezzlement?

 Rubin, Glickman, Steinberg & Gifford P.C.

-In general, embezzlement occurs when someone who is entrusted with another’s property fraudulently steals all, or a portion, of those assets.
-According to the Legal Information Institute, the misappropriation of funds is the most common form of this white collar crime.
+The criminal penalties for these offenses in Pennsylvania can be severe, including significant prison time and fines.
 For example, a person’s finance manager is supposed to take assets out of a client’s account and invest them.
-Instead of investing the exact amount specified, the finance manager keeps a portion of the funds for his or herself.
-This would constitute embezzlement, and not larceny, because the finance manager was given access to the funds he or she misused.
+Instead of investing the exact amount specified, the finance manager keeps a portion of the funds for himself or herself.
+This would constitute embezzlement, and not larceny because the finance manager was given access to the funds he or she misused.

 The simple claim of theft by a person who had the right to possess the assets he or she allegedly stole is not enough to establish a charge of embezzlement.
 It must also be shown that certain other elements occurred.
 According to the U.S. Department of Justice, the other elements of embezzlement charges include the following: